-William Heath Robinson, 'Boring The First Tunnel With An Early Type Of Rotary Excavator, And The Red Flag'
+William Heath Robinson, 'Boring The First Tunnel With An Early Type Of Rotary Excavator, And The Red Flag', c.
+1935

 £6,500.00

-Boring The First Tunnel With An Early Type Of Rotary Excavator, And The Red Flag', circa 1935 (railway ribaldry was published in this year)
+Boring The First Tunnel With An Early Type Of Rotary Excavator, And The Red Flag', c.
+1935 (railway ribaldry was published in this year)

 The former signed 'W. Heath Robinson (lower left) and inscribed with title (lower left and right)